andrewRowlinson/mplsoccer/README.md

 - Pitch.label_heatmap(), now filters out labels outside of the pitch.
 - Pitch.bin_statistic(), now works for a statistic argument other than 'count'.
 - Pitch.heatmap(), now returns a mesh in horizontal orientation.
+- Pitch.voronoi() calculates Voronoi vertices.
+- Pitch.goal_angle(), plots the angle to the goal.
+- Pitch.polygon(), plots polygons on the pitch (e.g. goal angle and Voronoi)
+- add_image adds images as a new axis to matplotlib figures.

-The statsbomb module now cleans the data faster.
+The statsbomb module also now cleans the data faster.